 So how is the theorem that was conjectured by Seeber and proved by Gauss, related to the packing problem?
 Let us look at a three-dimensional, right-angled lattice whose edges are a, b, and c.
 Obviously, abc is the volume of an upright box.
 Change the lattice by turning and twisting the axes, thereby squashing the box and reducing its volume.
-Now comes the interesting part: the ratio that had caught Seeber's attention was $a^2b^2c^2$, divided by the determinant of the lattice's quadratic form (i.e., the square of "volume of the upright box" divided by the square of "volume of the twisted box").
+Now comes the interesting part: the ratio that had caught Seeber's attention was $a^2b^2c^2$ , divided by the determinant of the lattice's quadratic form (i.e., the square of "volume of the upright box" divided by the square of "volume of the twisted box").
 Actually, it was Gauss who gave the two expressions their geometric interpretations.
 And then he showed that the ratio is always smaller than 2.
 What does that mean?
-Taking square roots on both sides of the equation, Gauss's theorem states that the volume of the upright box, no matter how the axes are twisted, turned, and squashed (see the appendix).
+Taking square roots on both sides of the equation, Gauss's theorem states that the volume of the twisted box can never be reduced by more than 29.3 percent from the volume of the upright box, no matter how the axes are twisted, turned, and squashed (see the appendix).

 We now make another important observation.
 Every fundamental cell contains parts of eight spheres-one at each corner.
 When these parts are joined together they always add up to one complete sphere, no matter what the cell's shape.
 (Recall the pizzas in chapter 3.)
 The smaller the volume of a fundamental cell, the denser the packing.
-The only requirement is that the edges be sufficiently long so that the spheres do not overlap.5 How long is sufficiently long?
+The only requirement is that the edges be sufficiently long so that the spheres do not overlap.
+How long is sufficiently long?
 In order for two spheres of radius 1 to have sufficient room at the corners, all edges must at least be length 2.
-So the volume of the upright box is $2 \cdot 2 \cdot 2 =$ 8.
+So the volume of the upright box is $2 \cdot 2 \cdot 2 = 8$ .
 On the other hand, Gauss showed that the volume of a twisted box cannot be reduced by more than 29.3 percent.
 Therefore, the volume of the smallest box cannot be less than 5.657.
-Hence, the density of a lattice packing, which is calculated as the volume of the complete sphere, 4.189,6 divided by the volume of the smallest box, can never be greater than $4.18\%{657} = 74.05$ percent.
+Hence, the density of a lattice packing, which is calculated as the volume of the complete sphere, 4.189,6 divided by the volume of the smallest box, can never be greater than 4.189,657 = 74.05 percent.

-5 The angles must also sufficiently large, but I won't go into detail here.
-6 $\not \propto \pi = 4.189$.
+&lt;sup>5 The angles must also sufficiently large, but I won't go into detail here.

+$^{6}$ $\frac{4}{3}$ $\pi = 4.189$ .